 # Ignite CLI - building application-specific blockchains with one command

-Ignite CLI (opens new window) is a developer-friendly, command-line interface (CLI) tool for application-specific blockchains which builds on Tendermint and the Cosmos SDK.
+Ignite CLI (opens new window) is a developer-friendly, command-line interface (CLI) tool for application-specific blockchains which builds on Tendermint/CometBFT and the Cosmos SDK.
 The CLI tool offers everything developers need to build, test, and launch a chain.
 It accelerates blockchain development by scaffolding and assembling all components needed for a production-ready blockchain.
 Ignite CLI makes the process from initial idea to production 95% faster.
 This lets developers build a blockchain in minutes, and frees them to focus more strongly on the business logic of their application.

 With Ignite CLI, developers can: